felipefzdz/felipefzdz.github.io/_posts/2015-01-03-testing-multithreaded-code-in-java.md

 	6       }

 That service is a singleton living in a server that spawns a thread per request, so we'd like to execute that piece atomically.
 We could use the stress test non-deterministic approach or we could use Weaver.
-If we think deeply in this problem what we want to test is every combination of the following (as an example, Thread 1 executes line 1 in moment x and Thread 2 executes line 1 in moment x, would be T1/1 : T2/1)
+If we think deeply in this problem, what we want to test is every combination of the following (as an example, Thread 1 executes line 1 in moment x and Thread 2 executes line 1 in moment x, would be -> T1/1 : T2/1)

 * T1/1 : T2/1
 * T1/1 : T2/2